 5. When should kids start to earn pocket money?

 We believe in starting young, so you start building those habits early.
 And it doesn’t always have to be with money, at the younger ages of 2 and 3 you can start with star charts, and let your kids earn stars that they can put towards rewards.
-Most kids on RoosterMoney start receiving pocket money between 4 and 7 years old, but it’s really up to what you feel comfortable with.
-Families with more than one child will often find the younger siblings wanting to catch up with their older brothers and sisters early, so you can see things change when one child starts earning pocket money.
+Most kids on RoosterMoney start receiving an allowance between 4 and 7 years old, but it’s really up to what you feel comfortable with.
+Families with more than one child will often find the younger siblings wanting to catch up with their older brothers and sisters early, so you can see things change when one child starts earning an allowance.

 Average pocket money per week: